myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.md

 }
 ```

-We will just implement one kind of strategy, that is to resolve the tenant from the host
+In this post, we will implement a strategy which resolves the tenant from the host.

 ```csharp
 /// <summary>